Below, we will highlight some of the testing frameworks available per language. You can utilize these when making use of the test generation feature.

 The Universal Windows Platform (UWP) library also supports many of the Windows platforms including but not limited to Windows 10, Windows 10 Mobile, Xbox One etc. The unit testing framework you can use for running the test cases generated along with this library is MSTest.
 Just like NUnit, MSTest also allows the tests to be run from within Visual Studio.

-You can generate a gradle based Android library from your API description.
+You can generate a gradle based Android library from your API definition.
 You can then use it inside an IDE like Android Studio (that comes with Gradle) or a command line based gradle build system.
 An Android library compiles into an Android Archive (AAR) file that you can use as a dependency for an Android app module.

 The generated tests are defined as JUnit tests.
 JUnit is the most popular and widely-used unit testing framework for Java.
 You can navigate from within Android Studio to run these generated tests which internally makes use of the Android JUnit runner.
 The tests are instrumented tests that run on the emulator/hardware.